All About Bentonite Clay – And Why YOU Should Use It

-Ever thought you’d be putting the ash that comes from volcanoes in to your body?
+Ever thought you’d be putting the ash that comes from volcanoes into your body?
 As it turns out, this is one of the most beneficial things that you could do.
-Bentonite clay, which also goes by the name Montmorillonite clay, is composed of the ash made from volcanoes and is one of the best ways to detoxify your body out there.
+Bentonite clay, which also goes by the name Montmorillonite clay, is composed of ash made from volcanoes and is one of the best ways to detoxify your body out there.

 So what can this clay do for you?
 How can you get it working in your own life?
 Let’s go over some of the key benefits that Bentonite clay has to offer so you can see more clearly why it’s a ‘must have’ to include in your overall health regime.

 The first and primary use for Bentonite clay is detoxification.
 When ingested, it helps to draw out the toxins that are present in your body, helping rid them from your system.

 Figure you’re toxin free?
 If you don’t drink or smoke, you might believe that toxins aren’t really playing a role in your life at all.
 That is not the case.
 Every single day, you are coming into contact with toxins.
 You are exposed to them from things like the paint drying on the wall, the cleaning supplies you use to clean your bathroom with, the whiteboard marker you used during your work presentation, the substances that are located in your own home used during the building process, and even drinking unpurified water.
 Toxins are everywhere, and we are all being subjected to them.
 This makes regular detoxification so incredibly important.

 When bentonite clay helps to expel these toxins, it could save you from disease as well as other serious illnesses that come along with these.

 What’s unique about this clay is that it produces an electrical charge in the body, which by nature is a negative charge.
 Most of the toxins in your system are positively charged, so simply by coming into contact with these, they will attack them, grab hold and then release them.
 Think of them as helpful scavengers out to get the ‘bad guys’ (the toxins) and escort them out of your body.